How will millennials work with us in the future workplace?

 The dopamine release that one receives when excited about bringing something new to life: the birth of a child, a new app or something born through scientific innovation and endeavour.
 This is a euphoric feeling and drives competitive advantage, staff retention and a whole host of other benefits such as wellbeing to not only the individual but their co-workers

 On the outside, those uninformed previously ‘free thinkers’ think this new generation are just immature.
 They see them as an entitled group of individuals who expect things without working for them – they want everything when they want it and they want to overcome obstacles and to be self-sufficient.
-They see them and their driven behaviours as being negative.
+They see them and their driven behaviors as being negative.
 I see them as pioneers!

 This generation is changing the way that we all look at work.
 They don’t want to be anchored to a desk.
 They want to enjoy life and they want to innovate when the mood takes them.